Blistering Cold Snap Grips UK

-The UK Health Security Agency (UKHSA) has issued a Level 3 Cold Weather Alert for all of England until 9 a.m. on Friday, January 20th.
+The UK Health Security Agency has slapped a Level 3 Cold Weather Alert on all of England until 9am Friday, January 20.
+This means hazardous ice and snow could disrupt your daily travel – so plan ahead and stay safe.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.